American Medical Association: 1961–1980

-In 1961, the AMA opposed the King-Anderson bill proposing Medicare legislation and took out advertisements in newspapers, radio and television against government health insurance.
-The AMA established the American Medical Political Action Committee, which was separate from AMA though the Association nominated its board of directors.
-The AMA's efforts to defeat Medicare legislation was called Operation Coffee Cup and included secretive meetings in which the vinyl LP "Ronald Reagan Speaks Out Against Socialized Medicine" was played.
-The AMA created an "Eldercare" proposal rather than hospital insurance through Social Security.

 The AMA first published the Current Procedural Terminology (CPT) coding system in 1966.
 The system was created for uniform reporting of outpatient physician services.
 The first manual was 163 pages and contained only four-digit codes with descriptions of each.
 A second edition of the book was published in 1970 with a fifth digit added.

-In 1969, AMA proposed the Medicredit program.
-The program was created to be flexible so that all people had an option for health insurance.

 The AMA published the first Guides to the Evaluation of Permanent Impairment in 1971.
 The guides were later republished in 1977 before the AMA Council on Scientific Affairs created 12 committees to review the guides before the second edition was published in 1984.

-In the 1970s, the AMA spoke out against gender discrimination in medical institutions.